 Canned Coconut Milk For Creaminess

 Make sure you use full-fat canned coconut milk vs. bottled coconut milk that is more of the liquid.
-Making this eggplant lentil curry with coconut milk is what makes it extra creamy.
+Making this vegan eggplant curry with coconut milk is what makes it extra creamy.
 I personally have been really into Native Forest Organic Coconut Milk these days & highly recommend this brand of coconut milk.

 Fresh Lime Juice Is the Secret Ingredient!

 Seriously, don't skip it or buy the fake stuff.
-Lime juice does something extra special when mixed with curry spices and will bring this recipe from good to great.
+Lime juice does something extra special when mixed with curry spices and will bring this eggplant lentil curry from good to great.
 It's the secret ingredient to all my curries including my Chickpea Tomato Spinach Curry!